janbodnar/Python-Skolenie/generators.md

 - Processing large datasets (files, streams).
 - Working with infinite sequences (e.g., Fibonacci numbers).
 - Memory-constrained environments (e.g., IoT devices).

+Generators are handy for working with large datasets or streams of data where
+generating and storing the entire sequence at once would be impractical.

 ## Generator function example:

+In this example, `count_up_to` is a generator function that yields numbers from 1 up
+to a specified maximum.

 ```python
 def count_up_to(max):